bijaymunda181/Linux-prep/linux-questions.md

 ## 🔥 Question 9: You want to run a script every day at 02:30 AM.
 30 2 * * * /path/to/script

-## 🔥 Question 10: A cron script needs environment variables (for example JAVA_HOME),
-## but cron doesn’t read .bash_profile or .bashrc.
+## 🔥 Question 10: A cron script needs environment variables (for example JAVA_HOME),but cron doesn’t read .bash_profile or .bashrc.Where do you set environment variables for cron jobs?

-Where do you set environment variables for cron jobs?
+Environment variables for cron jobs can be set in:

+1. Inside the script itself (recommended)

+2. At the top of the crontab file

+✅ Example 1: Export variables inside the script

+Edit your script:

+#!/bin/bash
+JAVA_HOME=/usr/lib/jvm/java-11
+PATH=$PATH:$JAVA_HOME/bin

+# your script commands
+java -version

+## 🔥 Question 10: Your cron job needs to run as root.
+How do you schedule it?
+This way the cron job doesn't depend on user login environment

+Add it to the root user’s crontab using:

+sudo crontab -e

+Then add your cron job there.

+✅ This ensures the job runs with root privileges.